johnrob a month ago

 Exchange historically had a tendency to mangle emails sent through it (whitespace changes, line wrap, etc), which is obviously bad news for patchmails.
 I dunno if it's any better these days.

-• dmarinus 7 hours ago
+• dmarinus a month ago

 davmail supports smtp through outlook(365)

-• ndegruchy 3 hours ago
+• ndegruchy a month ago

 Yeah, I used DAVMail with Emacs+MSMTP+MPOP+notmuch for ages.
 Works really well, the only occasional thing I had to do was reauthenticate the token, which pops up in a browser window.

-kazinator 5 hours ago
+kazinator a month ago

 View the e-mail raw in your browser, select all, copy, paste into git apply.